 Other New Policies for Telehealth

-On March 30, HHS issued new blanket waivers and an interim final rule to allow the following in Medicare during the pandemic:
+In addition to the telehealth authority that Congress provided, HHS has also issued new blanket waivers and interim final rules to allow the following in Medicare during the pandemic:

 - HHS will pay for more types of services to be provided through telehealth, including emergency department visits, initial nursing facility and discharge visits, and home visits.